They’re in the game: NIU players relishing being in college football video game

 “I’ve probably been playing too much since it got released,” linebacker Jaden Dolphin said.
 “We’ll get home from practice and hop right on the game.”

 College Football 25 is the first game of its type released from EA Sports since 2014.
-And for the first time ever, college players were given a chance to be represented in the game.
+And for the first time, college players were given a chance to be represented in the game.

-And for many players like tight end Grayson Barnes, who was 12 years old when the last iteration of the game released, it was like a dream come true to be included.
+And for many players such as tight end Grayson Barnes, who was 12 years old when the last iteration of the game was released, it was like a dream come true to be included.

 Players who opted to be included in the game, which was a majority of the Huskies’ roster, received a free copy of the game, as well as a check for $600 to use however the players wanted.